Belém

-Belém is served by Val de Cans International Airport, which connects the city with the rest of Brazil and other cities in South America, North America (United States) and Europe (Lisbon).
-The city is also home to the Federal University of Pará and the Pará State University.
+Belém is served by Belém International Airport, which connects the city with the rest of Brazil and other cities in South America, North America (United States) and Europe (Lisbon).
+The city is also home to the Federal University of Pará and the State University of Pará.

 Etymology

-The name of Belém has origin in Arabic which means "the house of bread".
-Initially the city was called "St. Mary of Belém of Pará" (Santa Maria de Belém do Pará) or "Our Lady of Belém of Grão-Pará" (Nossa Senhora de Belém do Grão Pará), eventually shortened to Belém do Pará (name given by Philip III of Spain), in reference to Christmas; the day when captain Francisco Caldeira Castelo Branco left from the city of São Luís in 1615 to conquer the lands of Pará.
+Belém is the Portuguese name for Bethlehem, and has its origin in Hebrew which means "the house of bread".
+Initially the city was called "St. Mary of Bethlehem of Pará" (Santa Maria de Belém do Pará) or "Our Lady of Bethlehem of Greater Pará" (Nossa Senhora de Belém do Grão Pará), eventually shortened to Belém do Pará (name given by Philip III of Spain), in reference to Christmas; the day when captain Francisco Caldeira Castelo Branco left from the city of São Luís in 1615 to conquer the lands of Pará.